 Where can you obtain these supplements?

 Omega 3’s are not found in great quantity in our diet, unless you eat a lot of fatty, cold water fish (tuna, salmon, sardines, cod, etc. – non canned).
 Most plant and land-animal sources are limited, so supplements are the way to go.
-Dr. Chandler feels like the preponderance of research indicates that average healthy adult needs to ABSORB (not just take, but actually absorb) between 1,300 and 1,500 mg of omega-3’s per day on average to offer long term preventative ocular maintenance.
-PLEASE ask Dr. Chandler about how you can obtain this much on an affordable, daily basis.
+Both Dr. Chandlers feel like the preponderance of research indicates that average healthy adult needs to ABSORB (not just take, but actually absorb) between 1,300 and 1,500 mg of omega-3’s per day on average to offer long term preventative ocular maintenance.
+PLEASE ask either Dr. Chandler about how you can obtain this much on an affordable, daily basis.

 Carotenoids are the same: can get enough through fruits and vegetables to offer extra protection (you’d be eating broccoli every meal AND snack).
 But you can get these carotenoids through supplements, but you have to be careful: not all carotenoid supplements are the same.
 Only one brand today has ALL 3 of the carotenoids you need.
 PLEASE ask Dr. Chandler about the name of, and how to obtain, this very important supplement.